×

 4. Cherries and Berries

-Strawberries, raspberries, blackberries, currants – all these sweet bites are loaded with antioxidants called anthocyanidins, compounds responsible for the coloring their skins and flesh shades of red and purple.
-Research has shown that anthocyanidins can help lower the level of CRP (a key marker of inflammation), and in practice, reduce joint ache and swelling.
+Strawberries, raspberries, blackberries, currants – all these sweet bites are loaded with antioxidants called anthocyanidins, compounds responsible for the coloring of their skins and flesh shades of red and purple.
+Research has shown that anthocyanidins can help lower the level of CRP (a key marker of inflammation), and in practice, reduce joint aches and swelling.

 5. Ginger